 - Digital Assessment Library (DAL) (Grade 2 to Year 10)

 - English Online Interview (EOI) (Foundation to Grade 2)

 - Mathematics Online Interview (MOI) (Foundation to Grade 2).

-It is strongly encouraged that end-of-year assessments are conducted for all students (TLI and non-TLI) using the same standardised assessment tool/s previously used in Term 4 2020 or Term 1 2021.
-This data can also be used by schools to determine student selection for TLI support in 2022.
+It is strongly encouraged that end-of-year assessments are conducted for all students (TLI and non-TLI) using the same standardised assessment tool/s previously used in Term 4 2021 or Term 1 2022.

 Monitoring student learning

-Teacher-based judgements using formative assessment are recommended as the method to monitor student learning throughout 2021 and 2022.
+Teacher-based judgements using formative assessment are recommended as the method to monitor student learning throughout 2022.

 Schools should monitor student learning gains during short (5 to 8 week) cycles utilising a range of classroom-based assessment strategies, in conjunction with existing or developing teacher moderation processes.
 These assessment strategies can include:

 - student self-reflection and goal setting, including recording their own progress against identified learning goals (dependent on student and context)